 - 1. A Shoreline Substantial Development Permit shall be required for projects occurring within the City's shoreline jurisdiction pursuant to the requirements and procedures contained in Chapter 173-27 WAC (Shoreline Management Permit and Enforcement Procedures); except that: - a.
-A substantial development permit is not required for projects that are below the threshold levels established in WAC 173-27-040(2), "Developments Exempt from Substantial Development Permit Requirement." - b.
-A substantial development permit is not required for those actions described in WAC 173-27-045 "Developments Not Subject to the Shoreline Management Act." - 2.
-A shoreline substantial development permit is a Type (PLACEHOLDER TO BE DETERMINED) permit, per LMC, "Insert Title Here." - 3.
-All projects proposed within the shoreline area require a Pre-Application Meeting in accordance with the requirements of LMC (PLACEHOLDER TO BE DETERMINED).
+A substantial development permit is not required for projects that meet the conditions established in WAC 173-27-040(2), "Developments Exempt from Substantial Development Permit Requirement."
+The Director shall issue a Letter of Exemption consistent with WAC 173.27.050. - b.
+A Substantial Development Permit is not required for those actions described in WAC 173-27-045 "Developments Not Subject to the Shoreline Management Act."